ORNL/ReSolve/docs/sphinx/developer_guide/coding_guidelines.rst

       constexpr double Pi = 3.1415; // No, it should be all caps constexpr double SQRT_TWO = 1.4142 // Yes
-      constexpr double SQRTTWO_ = 1.4142 // No, there is a trailing underscore
-      constexpr double EXP = 2.7183 // Yes
+      constexpr double SQRTTWO_ = 1.4142 // No, there is a trailing underscore but not between words constexpr double EXP = 2.7183 // Yes

 Exceptions to naming conventions